tomorrw/Android-Project-Startup/README.md

-# IOS Ui Components
+# Android Project Startup

-This is a collection of UI components for IOS.
+This is a collection of utils to kick start your android apps.

 | Package Name | Description                |
 | :--------    | :------------------------- |